-25 Abuse of dominance
+27 Abuse of dominance

-Describe how the exercise, licensing, or transfer of IP rights can relate to abuse of dominance.
+Can the exercise, licensing, or transfer of IP rights create liability under statutes or case law relating to monopolisation or abuse of dominance?

 In some situations the exercising of exclusive rights in specific circumstances may form an abuse prohibited by competition law.
-For example, a right-holder's refusal to license may be recognised as an abuse of a dominant position when the refusal relates to the subject of an IP right that is indispensable to the exercise of a particular activity in a relevant market and there is no objective justification for the refusal, and the right-holder is a business entity that may act independently of competitors or contracting parties to a significant degree.
-According to the court's judgements and decisions of the OCCP president, the following practices were recognised, inter alia, as an abuse of a dominant position with respect to IP rights:
+For example, a right holder's refusal to license may be recognised as an abuse of a dominant position when the refusal relates to the subject of an IP right that is indispensable to the exercise of a particular activity in a relevant market and there is no objective justification for the refusal, and the right holder is a business entity that may act independently of competitors or contracting parties to a significant degree.
+According to the court's judgments and decisions of the OCCP president, the following practices were recognised, inter alia, as an abuse of a dominant position in respect of IP rights:

 - making the conclusion of a phonographic contract subject to bearing the costs of manufacturing a hologram by the licensee.
-The court stated that receiving the hologram charge by a collective management society was not necessary for a proper performance of reproduction rights to the records; and - making the conclusion of a collective management agreement subject to empowering the collective management society to grant an exclusive joint public performance, mechanical and radio and TV licence.
+The court stated that receiving the hologram charge by a collective management society was not necessary for a proper performance of reproduction rights to the records; and - making the conclusion of a collective management agreement subject to empowering the collective management society to grant an exclusive joint public performance, mechanical, radio and TV licence.

-26 Refusal to deal and essential facilities
+28 Refusal to deal and essential facilities

-Describe how the exercise, licensing, or transfer of IP rights can relate to refusal to deal and refusal to grant access to essential facilities.
+Can the exercise, licensing, or transfer of IP rights create liability under statutes or case law relating to refusal to deal and refusal to grant access to essential facilities?

 Refusal to license IP rights may be recognised as an infringement of competition law when a dominant business entity has access to an essential facility (the subject of an IP right that is indispensable to the exercise of a particular activity in a relevant market) and exercises the right exclusively without objective justification for the refusal to grant access to the essential facility.
-If the right-holder refuses to grant access to the patented invention the IPLA provides for specific regulations that might lead to compulsory intervention in the right-holder's exclusivity (see also question 21).
+If the right holder refuses to grant access to the patented invention the IPLA provides for specific regulations that might lead to compulsory intervention in the right holder's exclusivity (see also question 22).
+Exercise of IP rights in this context does not differ from similar non IP-related conduct.